Key takeaways

 Learn more about the value of site search.

-In conclusion: How to make your site more attractive
+In conclusion: how to make your website more engaging and attractive

 Start with a few ideas and test them with real users.
 The best results come from ongoing feedback and small, meaningful changes.